ashimakeshava/NBP_setup/README.md

 # SET UP SYSTEM TO ACCESS STORE REMOTELY

-Before you proceed make sure you have login rights as an NBP student and access to /net/store
+Before you proceed, make sure you have login rights as an NBP student and access to /net/store

 ### STEPS TO CONNECT TO `/net/store/` remotely